pourghadiriHossein/laravel/README.md

-# Write the Relations Between Bodels
+# Write the Relations Between Bodels In Laravel

 <ul>
 <br><li>For One To Many Relation